What is pseudotumor cerebri?

 - Spinal tap (also called a lumbar puncture) to withdraw a sample of fluid from around the spine for testing

-- Exam to test eye function
+- Exam to test vision and evaluate the back of your eye

 Diagnosis involves ruling out other health problems including brain tumor.